Ol Pejeta Conservancy

 The Ol Pejeta Conservancy is a 360 km2 not-for-profit wildlife conservancy in Central Kenya's Laikipia County.
 It is situated on the equator west of Nanyuki, between the foothills of the Aberdares and Mount Kenya.
 The Ol Pejeta Conservancy works to conserve wildlife, provide a sanctuary for great apes, and generate income through wildlife tourism and complementary enterprises for re-investment in conservation and community development.

-The Conservancy boasts the largest black rhino sanctuary in East Africa; in 2013, it reached a population milestone of 100 black rhino.
-It also houses the two remaining northern white rhino in the world, who were moved there from Dvůr Králové Zoo in the Czech Republic.
-The Sweetwaters Chimpanzee Sanctuary is situated here which provides a haven for orphaned, abandoned, and rescued chimpanzees.
-It is the only place in Kenya where chimpanzees can be seen.
-The Conservancy is host to the "Big five game" animals among a large selection of other African animals, which makes it a popular safari destination.
-It also operates a successful livestock program, which serves to benefit local pastoralists and wildlife.
-Through the conservancy's community development programme, Ol Pejeta provides funding to surrounding communities to aid health, education, water and infrastructure projects.
+The Conservancy boasts the largest black rhinoceros sanctuary in East Africa; in 2013, it reached a population milestone of one hundred eastern black rhinos.
+It also houses the two last remaining northern white rhinos in the world, who were moved there from Dvůr Králové Zoo in the Czech Republic.
+The Sweetwaters Chimpanzee Sanctuary is situated here which provides a haven for orphaned, abandoned, and rescued chimpanzees; It is the only place in Kenya where chimpanzees can be seen.
+The Conservancy is host to the "Big five game" animals among a large selection of other African animals.
+It also operates a livestock program that serves to benefit local pastoralists and wildlife.
+Through the conservancy's community development program, Ol Pejeta provides funding to surrounding communities to aid health, education, water, and infrastructure projects.
 They also support the provision of agriculture and livestock extension services and the development of community-based conservation tourism ventures.